-This website will provide an overview of 5-year NSF-funded research project that looks at the flow of rumors and misperceptions online.
-It will include information about the project, the research team, publications, and (eventually) datasets.
+This website provides an overview of a 5-year NSF-funded research project examining the flow of rumors and misperceptions online.
+It includes information about the project, the research team, publications, and will eventually also include relevant datasets.
 There is also a Twitter feed associated with the project, which aims to track relevant news and research (#FalseBeliefNews).

 I gave two talks at CSCW 2013 in San Antonio this week.
 The first was part of panel organized by Paul Resnick, and also included Travis Kriplean (creator of the Living Voter Guide), Sean Munson (creator of Balancer), and Talia Stroud (author of Niche News).
 The second talk was the paper coauthored with Brian Weeks that’s been in the news recently.